GetRighhttt/NewsFeed/README.md

 ### Description :

 <p>This app is a clean code architected app.<br>
-It provides the top News headlines, and implements a search<br>
+It provides the top News headlines with a search functionality.<br>
-functionality.
-It also implements a webview to display the <br>
-story more in depth.
-You can save your top stories as well to<br>
-the room database.</p>
+When an article is clicked, a user is routed to a webview of that article<br>
+that is read in straight from an API.
+A floating action button allows the user<br>
+to save the article to a local database(ROOM).
+A tab layout is used to swtich between<br>
+the current articles saved, and the latest articles listed.

 #### Here is a list of all the features used in this application: